Cray-HPE/docs-csm/253-NCN-HW-SWAP.md

     ```
 5. The node will netboot from sysmgmt services (kea/unbound/s3/bss).

-> **`NOTE`** If sysmgmt services are not booting the NCN, and the LiveCD is still available.
-See [069 Toggle PXE Sources](./069-TOGGLE-PXE-SOURCES.md) for pivoting boot services temporarily back to the LiveCD.

 6. The node will run cloud-init and will auto-join the cluster again.
 Monitor for status with:
     ```bash
     linux# kubectl get nodes -w